Generative-AI: The Top 12 Lawsuits

 Andy Warhol Foundation for the Visual Arts, Inc. v.
 Goldsmith et al.

-I’ve written about this case before here and here.
-The Supreme Court issued a ruling in the case in May.
+I’ve written about this case before as one of the top copyright cases of 2022 and as an aspect of photographers’ rights.
+The United States Supreme Court issued a ruling in the case in May.
 The decision is significant because it finally reined in the “transformative use” doctrine that the Court first announced in Campbell v.
 Acuff-Rose Music back in 1994.
 In that case, 2 Live Crew had copied key parts of the Roy Orbison song, “Oh, Pretty Women” to make a parody of the song in its own rap style.
 The Court held that the 2 Live Crew version, although reproducing portions of both the original song and the original recording of it without permission, transformed it into something else.
 Therefore, even though it infringed the copyright, the 2 Live Crew version was for a transformative purpose and therefore protected as fair use.

 In the thirty years since Campbell, lower courts have been applying the “transformative use” principle announced in Campbell in diverse and divergent ways.
 Some interpretations severely eviscerated the copyright owner’s exclusive right to make derivative works.
 Their interpretations often conflicted.
 What one circuit called transformative “fair use” another circuit called actionable infringement.
 Hence the need for Supreme Court intervention.